jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 **Currently reading:**

-1. *Michelangelo and the Pope's Ceiling* by Ross King
-2. *Dinosaur in a Haystack* by Stephen Jay Gould
+1. *Dinosaur in a Haystack* by Stephen Jay Gould